Tazarotene topical: 7 things you should know

 - It is unknown how effective tazarotene is in people whose acne has already been treated with antibiotics or other retinoids.

-Medicines that interact with tazarotene topical may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with tazarotene topical.
+Medicines that interact with tazarotene topical may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with tazarotene topical.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with tazarotene topical include: